Safety Workspace Tools in SMS Pro

 Safety Workspace helps engage users in your safety program.
 They can see their activities and follow up without requiring additional resources from the safety team.

-Safety Workspace also allows users to document their corrective actions, thereby keeping all safety related documentation within the systems without requiring additional safety team resources.
+Safety Workspace also allows users to document their corrective actions, thereby keeping all safety related documentation within the system without requiring additional safety team resources.

 Users also can regularly see evidence of top management's commitment to safety.
 Safety Workspace allows all users to use the safety tools.

-Every user in the organization can benefit from using Safety Workspace.
-Not every user is expected to daily visit Safety Workspace.
+Every user in the organization can benefit from using Safety Workspace, but not every user is expected to visit daily.
 For example, top executives can visit the Safety Workspace to review the real time charts, such as number of reports, percentage of users using the system, etc.